 Let’s talk about it.

-You’re planning a wedding.
+You’re planning your wedding.

 Maybe it’s big.